 When you’ve got the specific conditional and situational requirements established, the next most important thing to think about when planning tools and equipment (as with all the other items you end up packing), is weight and packing space in your bag.

-An essential piece of kit in almost every situation is a well featured multi-tool and whether you opt for a classic all-round tool like the Leatherman Wave or a fully-spec’d Swiss army knife, the size and weight to benefit ratio makes this an invaluable addition to any bug out backpack.
+An essential piece of kit in almost every situation is a well-featured multi-tool and whether you opt for a classic all-around tool like the Leatherman Wave or an all-inclusive Swiss army knife, the size and weight to benefit ratio makes this an invaluable addition to any bug out backpack.

-A reliable source of illumination becomes a critical piece of equipment when the lights go out and in a disaster situation, having access to a high quality flashlight or torch in your survival backpack or bug out bag can be a lifesaver.
+A reliable source of illumination becomes a critical piece of equipment when the lights go out and in a disaster situation, having access to a high-quality flashlight or torch in your survival backpack or bug out bag can be a lifesaver.

 Without a doubt, when it comes down to lighting in your bug out bag, a lightweight tactical flashlight is a must-have component of a comprehensive survival backpack load-out.

-It’s always wise to have a fail safe (or two) in place when your assembling your kit, so it’s a good idea to also include a pocket sized LED flashlight as well as some kind of glow sticks in your bag.
+It’s always wise to have a fail-safe (or two) in place when you’re assembling your kit, so it’s a good idea to also include a pocket sized LED flashlight as well as some kind of glow sticks in your bag.
 Both are inexpensive backups and will take up minimal weight and space in your pack.

 Be sure to invest in spare batteries and pack in any available recess in your bag.